Hardest to Call

 Did ya hear ‘em talk about it … on the radio?

 Did ya stop to read the writing ... on The Wall?

 Did that voice inside ya say: ‘I’ve heard it all before!’

 It’s like déjà vu ... all over again. ♪♪

 - from the song Déjà Vu (All Over Again) by John Fogerty, 2008.

-Corporal 'Sharpie' Drennan of 4 Platoon packing up the gear belonging to those killed on Long Hai - February 21 1967
+Corporal Bill 'Sharpie' Drennan of 4 Platoon B Company 5 RAR, packing up the gear belonging to those Australians killed and wounded on Long Hai - February 21, 1967. - (Author's collection)

 Hardest to Call

 Battles were won at Binh Ba,